roguehistory/DIGH-HIST3812/content/en/week/six/instructions.md

 Visit [Archaeology Data Service](https://archaeologydataservice.ac.uk/) and peruse through the available resources, and digitally "excavate" (use Hypothes.is to annotate the site) for evidence of "Byzantine" presence.
 Describe and discuss how Byzantine material culture is represented on the website.

-### Log your work

-For your digital work, it is critical that you keep notes on what works, what doesn't, what error messages you received, what help you received from others, what websites you went to, and so on.

-+ Use Hypothesis to annotate the readings.
-+ Make notes in your Obsidian Vault.

-**While this isn't graded, per se**, you _will_ need this material when it comes to writing the documentation for your final group project.
-Get in the habit of keeping careful _process_ notes.

-{{< notice success "Important" >}} With tech work, if it doesn't come together in about 30 minutes, it won't come in an hour.
-So take a break.
-Close the laptop.
-Call somebody up for help.
-Find another pair of eyes to look at the problem.
-I don't want to hear that you laboured heroically for 2 hours to do something.
-Jump into our social space and ask for advice.
-{{< /notice >}}

 ### Readings